UpperMoon0/TTS-Provider/README.md

 Replace `/path/on/your/host/hf_cache` with an actual directory path on your computer.

-Using either of these methods will ensure that models downloaded by Hugging Face (for both Sesame CSM and Zonos) are cached persistently.
+Using either of these methods will ensure that models downloaded by Hugging Face (e.g., for Zonos) are cached persistently.

 ## Client Usage